Expert to resolve discovery disputes in AT&T case

+* Says its buyout fund and partners has completed purchase of Netherland's Nexperia for $2.75 billion via a consortium

-WASHINGTON A prominent dispute resolution expert has been picked to sort out any problems over evidence in the Obama administration's antitrust lawsuit to block AT&T Inc's purchase of wireless rival T-Mobile USA.
+WASHINGTON Oct 6 A prominent dispute resolution expert has been picked to sort out any problems over evidence in the Obama administration's antitrust lawsuit to block AT&T Inc's (T.N) purchase of wireless rival T-Mobile USA.

 Richard Levie, a former District of Columbia Superior Court judge and a long-time mediator and arbitrator, was jointly picked to serve as the so-called special master by the Justice Department and the companies, according to a court filing made on Thursday.